Predicting and Enhancing the Fairness of DNNs with the Curvature of Perceptual Manifolds: Curvature-Balanced Feature Learning

 The curvature regularization can be combined with any loss function.
 Since the correlation between curvature and accuracy increases with training, we balance the curvature regularization with other losses using a logarithmic function with a hyperparameter $\tau$, and the overall loss is denoted as \begin{small}

 \end{small}

 The term $(\frac{L_{Curvature}}{L_{original}}).detach()$ aims to make the curvature regularization loss of the same magnitude as the original loss.
+The term \( \log_\tau epoch \) serves to gradually increase the weight of the curvature regularization term in the overall loss as training progresses, thereby amplifying its impact.
+Specifically, \( \log_\tau \text{epoch}, \tau > 1 \) is an increasing function, where epoch represents the training cycle.
+Clearly, when \( \tau = epoch \), \( \log_\tau epoch = 1 \), which means that at this point, the curvature regularization term and \( L_{\text{original}} \) have the same influence on the overall loss.
+Therefore, the hyperparameter \( \tau \) controls when the influence of curvature regularization surpasses \( L_{\text{original}} \).
+Assuming the total number of training epochs is 200, setting \( \tau \) to 100 indicates that after epoch 100, the impact of curvature regularization will exceed that of \( L_{\text{original}} \).
 We investigate reasonable values of $\tau$ in experiments (Sec \ref{sec6.2}).
 The design principle of curvature regularization is compatible with the learning objective of the model, and our experiments show that the effect of curvature imbalance on model bias has been neglected in the past.
 Thus curvature regularization is not in conflict with $L_{original}$, as evidenced by our outstanding performance on multiple datasets.